Riley Odoms

 Riley Mackey Odoms (born March 1, 1950) is an American former professional football player who was a tight end for the Denver Broncos of the National Football League (NFL).
-He played college football at the University of Houston, where he had a highlight year in 1971 with 45 catches for 730 yards and 8 touchdowns after playing sparingly the two seasons prior.
+He played college football at the University of Houston, where he had a highlight year in 1971 with 45 catches for 730 yards and eight touchdowns after playing sparingly the two seasons prior.

-Odom played his entire NFL career with Denver.
-He was drafted fifth overall in the 1972 NFL Draft, which tied him with Mike Ditka for the highest drafted tight end ever in the NFL Draft.
-That record stood for 49 years until the 2021 NFL Draft, where Kyle Pitts was selected fourth overall.
+Odoms played his entire NFL career with Denver.
+He was drafted fifth overall in the 1972 NFL draft, which tied him with Hall of Famer Mike Ditka for the highest drafted tight end ever in the NFL draft.
+That record stood for 49 years until the 2021 NFL draft, where University of Florida TE Kyle Pitts was selected fourth overall by the Atlanta Falcons.

 Odoms was a four-time Pro Bowl selection and was a two-time All-Pro.
 He finished his career with 396 receptions for 5,755 yards and 41 touchdowns.

-He is the grandson of Baseball Hall of Famer Biz Mackey.
+Odoms is the grandson of Baseball Hall of Famer Biz Mackey.

+Odoms was inducted into the Broncos' Ring of Fame in 2024.